Seeks Strike Extension of Reefton Goldfields

 For full Strategic Elements release including figures, please visit:

-Strategic Elements shares are listed on the Australian Stock Exchange under the code "SOR".
-The Company is registered under the Pooled Development Program run by the Australian Federal Government to encourage investment into SME's.
-To assist Pooled Development Fund's to invest and raise capital, the Federal Government enables most shareholders in a Pooled Development Fund to make capital gains and receive dividends tax-free.
-The Company has approval to provide funding for projects across the material supply chain for technology products in general.
-This includes all stages of development from exploration for minerals to processing, mining, and research to eventual technology product development.
-Our main initial investment is focused on the mineral exploration stage.
-The Company is listed in the diversified financial sector on the ASX.
+Strategic Elements (ASX:SOR) shares are listed on the Australian Stock Exchange under the code “SOR”.
+The Company is registered under the Pooled Development Program run by the Australian Federal Government to encourage investment into SME’s.
+To assist Pooled Development Fund’s to invest and raise capital, the Federal Government enables most shareholders in a Pooled Development Fund to make capital gains and receive dividends tax-free.